Bucket-Protocol/v1-periphery/README.md

 ```
 sui client publish --with-unpublished-dependencies --gas-budget 50000000000
 ```
-and find the package ID
+and find the package ID and object IDs of BucketProtocol and BucketOracle

 ### Devnet
 Package ID